Carlisle: Arthurian legend

+There are many legends and folkloric stories about the city during the Dark Ages, such as the Sir Gawain and the Carle of Carlisle, about the nephew of King Arthur and the "free man" of the city.

 In a 14th-century poem, legend has it that Sir Gawain, one of the Knights of the Round Table, stayed at the Castle of Carlisle while on a hunting expedition in the haunted Inglewood Forest.
 He then slept with the Carle's wife and killed him.
 This poem has strong parallels with another 14th century poem about Sir Gawain and the Green Knight.
 The story has since been re-adapted many times, most recently in films from 1973, 1984 and 2021.

 By some accounts, Carlisle is also none other than Camelot, the mythical seat of King Arthur's court.

 Curse of Carlisle

-In local folklore, the Curse of Carlisle is a 16th-century curse that is said to have been invoked by Archbishop Dunbar of Glasgow in 1525 against cross-border families, known as the Border Reivers, who lived by stealing cattle and pillaging.
+In local folklore, the Curse of Carlisle is a 16th-century curse that is said to have been invoked by Archbishop Dunbar of Glasgow in 1525 upon cross-border families, known as the Border Reivers, who lived by stealing cattle and pillaging.
 For the millennium celebrations, the local council commissioned a 14-tonne granite artwork inscribed with all 1,069 words of the curse.
 Following the installation of the stone, Carlisle suffered floods, foot-and-mouth disease, job losses and a "goal famine" for the football team.
-In response to this, the City Council considered removing the stone; however, Kevin Carlyon, the self-titled "high priest of the British white witches", proclaimed that such actions would give the curse more power.
+In response to this, the city council considered removing the stone; however, Kevin Carlyon, the self-titled "high priest of the British white witches", proclaimed that such actions would give the curse more power.
 He commented that: "A curse can only work if people believe in it.
 I think at the moment the sculpture is a nice piece of history, but if the council destroys it, they would be showing their belief in the curse."